qiaochen/LLM_RAG_papers/README.md

 	- a solution to decoupling knowledge from model parameters, in the case of domain specific QA, knowledge under a RAG framework can be divided into two parts:
 		- Fixed Model parameters: Knowledge 1), 3), 4)
 		- External knowledge base (on the fly): Knowledge 2)
-	-  Important components in RAG:
+	-  Important components in a RAG framework:
 		- LLM
 		- Retriever
 			- Dense embedding-based ([Huggingface leaderboard](https://huggingface.co/spaces/mteb/leaderboard)):